The future is being shaped at this very moment. An idea today is the technology in our hands tomorrow. The future starts

 Today, Computer Science touches every aspect of life; email, apps, testing, games, networks, operating systems, Facebook, Instagram, robotics and much more.
 These kids grew up with this technology and are the first generation of true “digital natives.”
 However, they will need to know more than just how to use a computer or download the latest app as they move forward looking for internships, jobs, and careers.

 The kids that understand technology at a deeper level than usability will open up opportunities their parents never dreamed of.
 This reputable tuition centre for igcse will help train their young agile minds to think logically and organize results.
 They will build a foundation for creative thinking that will allow them to be innovative in the pursuit of those results.
 Not only will this serve the kids well in personal future endeavors, but we are also building the next generation of tech entrepreneurs and problem solvers that will carry our country forward as well.

 These kids are being offered an experience that will serve as a foundation for a lifetime of learning and opportunities.
 Applications for the camp were off the chart and the wait list has already spilled over into next summer.
 Having an opportunity to learn, work hard, and better yourself is what this great country is all about.
-Every university should listen to the call to provide access to cutting-edge tech education to kids from challenging circumstances and it should be free.
+Every university should listen to the call to provide access to cutting-edge tech education to kids from challenging circumstances and it should be free, provide furniture for schools so they can have everything they need.
 Actually, it has to be free if we truly want the opportunity for all, not just the kids whose parents can pay a few thousand dollars to attend summer coding camps.